 Product Testing – Free Product Testing & Paid Product Testing

-You may be wondering if the brands you support carry out real product testing and the answer is yes.
+You may be wondering if the brands you support conduct real product testing, and the answer is yes.
 At least they should be.
-Most major brands have multi-million pound testing budgets.
+Most major brands have multi-million-pound testing budgets.

 Free product testing is an excellent way for smaller brands to implement an effective testing strategy.